 By the mid-1800s the city expansion brought many firsts to the state of Texas, Post Office, Naval Base, Hospital, Opera House, Country Club to name a few.
 This catapulted Galveston to become the largest city in Texas.

-Then in 1900, a hurricane called The Great Storm devastated the city killing 6.000 to 8.000 people, the number is unknown due to so many people drowning and never showing up.
+Then in 1900, a hurricane called The Great Storm devastated the city and between six thousand and eight thousand people we lost.
+The number is unknown due to so many people drowning and never showing up.
 That were so many victims that the authorities were not able to give them a proper burial.
 Some of them were buried at sea but the tide would bring the bodies back to shore so the bodies were burned.
 There are lots of stories around the storm and many believe that some of the buildings and streets are hunted.

 With 60 Structures on the National Register of Historic Places, Galveston’s architecture is rich in history and beauty.
 The variety of attractions would delight anyone.